 - communicate and exchange information on familiar topics using phrases and simple sentences. - handle short social interactions by asking and answering simple questions. - understand words, phrases and formulaic language that has been memorized in order to get meaning of the main idea and a few supporting details from simple, highly predictable oral or written texts. - understand the main idea and some specific information when reading or listening to short, routine conversations and simple announcements and reports. - make basic inferences based on background and prior knowledge. - write lists and short messages and notes producing a series of sentences.

 FRENCH III HONORS (42310)

 1 credit Grade 9, 10, 11, 12

-Prerequisite: Successful completion of level II and/or teacher recommendation target culture.
-The learner in level III will:
+Prerequisite: Successful completion of level II and/or teacher recommendation

-Level III is intended to strengthen the learner's proficiency and awareness of the
+Level III is intended to strengthen the learner's proficiency and awareness of the target culture.